 Dividend Reinvestment Plan

-Timbercreek Senior Mortgage Investment Corporation (the “Company”) has established this dividend reinvestment plan (the “Plan”) to provide beneficial holders of class A shares of the Company (“Class A Shares”) with a means to reinvest dividends on the Class A Shares declared and payable to them in additional Class A Shares, as described herein.
+Timbercreek Senior Mortgage Investment Corporation (the “Company”) has established this dividend reinvestment plan (the “Plan”) to provide beneficial holders of common shares of the Company (“Common Shares”) with a means to reinvest dividends on the Common Shares declared and payable to them in additional Common Shares, as described herein.

 The following section answers frequently asked questions regarding the Plan but does not describe all of the provisions of the Plan.
 For more information please see the Canadian Dividend Reinvestment Plan Offering Circular.